-- 3. Record the number of bags and the specific litterCodes present for each clipID on the "Sorting QC Datasheet". - 4.
-Place bags of litter (excluding ETWI, EWDY and GTWI) in a drying oven set to 65°C for a minimum of 48h (2d), until constant mass is attained. - 5.
+- 6. Record the number of bags and the specific litterCodes present for each clipID on the "Sorting QC Datasheet". - 7.
+Place bags of litter (excluding ETWI, EWDY, GWDY, and GTWI) in a drying oven set to 65°C for a minimum of 48h (2d), until constant mass is attained. - 8.
 Check the drying progress of litter bags using the generalized "Multi-Protocol Drying Datasheet" available on the NEON intranet. - a.
 Check the weight of the same subset of n=10 bags every 24 hours after day 1, 2, 3, etc. - b.
-Calculate the difference in weight between the latest two time points for each bag. - c.
-Samples are dry when the average weight difference between the latest two timepoints = 0 (averaged across all n=10 bags, \pm 0.05 g or 1%, whichever is greater) - d.
-Once constant mass is achieved, remove bags from oven, label bags with the ovenOutDate and ovenOutTime. - 6.
-Place bags of ETWI, EWDY, lignified ESDS, and GTWI litter in a drying oven set to 105° C for a minimum of 48 hours, until constant mass is attained.
+Use the drying tracking spreadsheet on the SSL to determine when the drying threshold has been met.
+(Mean delta between t1 and t2 across all n=10 bags = $0 \pm 0.05g$ or $0 \pm 1\%$ of the t1 mass, whichever is greater) - c.
+Once constant mass is achieved, remove bags from oven, label bags with the ovenOutDate and ovenOutTime. - 9.
+Place bags of ETWI, EWDY, lignified ESDS, GWDY, and GTWI litter in a drying oven set to 105° C for a minimum of 48 hours, until constant mass is attained.
 If multiple drying ovens are available, steps 4-5 and 6-7 may be occur simultaneously, otherwise, complete drying of litter material at 65° C before increasing the temperature to 105° C to dry lignified tissue.
-Woody material requires higher drying temperatures to release wood-bound water. - Check the drying progress of litter bags using the generalized "Multi-Protocol Drying Datasheet" available on the NEON intranet. - a.
-Check the weight of the same subset of n=10 bags per collectDate after day 1, 2, 3, etc. - b.
-Calculate the difference in weight between the latest two time points for each bag.
+Woody material requires higher drying temperatures to release wood-bound water.